Anthony-Szol/python_cheat_sheet/README.md

-Introduction
+Introduction\n
 This project focused on creating a cheat sheet for those interested in learning the basics of python!

-The skills in this repository include:
+The skills in this repository include:\n
-Basic Python syntax and data types
+Basic Python syntax and data types\n
-Control flow and loops
+Control flow and loops\n
-String manipulation and list handling
+String manipulation and list handling\n
-Working with tuples, dictionaries, and sets
+Working with tuples, dictionaries, and sets\n
-Defining and using functions
+Defining and using functions\n
-Object-oriented programming concepts
+Object-oriented programming concepts\n
 File handling and error & exception handling

 Tools I Used